RTIInternational/teehr/docs/sphinx/development/index.rst

 - `README.md`
 - `pyproject.toml`

-Update the `CHANGELOG.md` to reflect the changes included in the release.
+Update the changelog at `docs/sphinx/changelog/index.rst` to reflect the changes included in the release.

 If also pushing changes to TEEHR-HUB, also update tags in `teehr-hub/helm-chart/config.yaml`.